 For a more extended outing, head to the other side of the lake, where the Matoaka trail network continues for another 8+ miles.
 If you’d rather drive to the lake trail than walk through campus, park in the paid lots near the on-campus Millie West Tennis Facility.
 Better yet, combine a hike and some free William and Mary sports spectating when the men’s Tribe tennis team has upcoming matches versus Navy on March 9th, Drexel on March 10th, and Elon on March 25th.

-Hiking in Williamsburg VA at the Park: Gorgeous Gardens and Acres of Foliage
+Hiking in Williamsburg, VA, at the Park: Gorgeous Gardens and Acres of Foliage

 Just eight miles north of downtown Williamsburg, Freedom Park's sprawling and manicured grounds are a gem.
 Discover some of the best Williamsburg in spring scenery along the two miles of multiuse paths winding along Colby swamp and smaller waterways (crossing nine bridges along the route).
 As you make your way through the dense hardwood treescape – Freedom takes “city park” to another level with its expansive size – look out for the newish “LOVE” sign, one of several Virginia Is For Lovers LOVEworks signs in our area, and a perfect place to snap a mid-hike photo together.
 In the park's center, stroll arm-in-arm through the Williamsburg Botanical Garden and Arboretum, which began as a non-profit 20 years ago and has since expanded to include dozens of different garden areas, each with distinct vegetation and ornate beauty.
 Sit together on one of the benches in the garden, where you can marvel at the succulent garden, the butterfly zone, and the “pollinator palace,” built to attract bees as they come out of hibernation in late spring and set springtime abuzz.